oalahurikar/Data-structures-and-algorithms/P0/Readme.md

 This loop goes through maximum 4 instructions in worst case.

-`# Add area codes in array
-for ph1, ph2, time, duration in calls: if s in ph1:
+`for ph1, ph2, time, duration in calls: if s in ph1:
     if ph2.startswith('('):
       index = ph2.find(')')+1